-- d if a graduate, - (i) completed a bachelors degree, or a higher qualification from a New Zealand university

-(ii) completed a bachelors degree, or a higher qualification, from a recognised tertiary education provider in New Zealand
+- b if applying based on University of Cambridge International Examinations (CIE, taken in New Zealand) results, gained the University Entrance Literacy Standard and achieved a minimum of a D grade in an English course at AS or A Level - or - c if applying based on International Baccalaureate (taken in New Zealand) results, gained the University Entrance Literacy Standard and be in receipt of 26 points - or - d if a graduate, - (i) completed a bachelors degree, or a higher qualification from a New Zealand university - or - completed a bachelors degree, or a higher qualification, from a recognised tertiary education provider in New Zealand

-(iii) completed a qualification from an overseas tertiary institution that is the equivalent of a bachelors degree, or higher, in New Zealand, as approved by Senate or its representative

-- e completed a University of Auckland Foundation programme. - 26 A student who has been admitted to a bachelors degree having passed at least 60 points of study at a tertiary institution, but who has not met the requirements in Regulation 25, will meet the Academic English Language Requirement if they achieve a result of good or satisfactory in DELNA screening (or an average score of 7 across all bands, and a minimum score of 7 in writing, in DELNA diagnosis if required).
+- (iii) completed a qualification from an overseas tertiary institution that is the equivalent of a bachelors degree, or higher, in New Zealand, as approved by Senate or its representative - or - e completed a University of Auckland Foundation programme. - 26 A student who has been admitted to a bachelors degree having passed at least 60 points of study at a tertiary institution, but who has not met the requirements in Regulation 25, will meet the Academic English Language Requirement if they achieve a result of good or satisfactory in DELNA screening (or an average score of 7 across all bands, and a minimum score of 7 in writing, in DELNA diagnosis if required).
 This result must be achieved within 12 months (three consecutive semesters) of the student's first enrolment. - 27 A student who has been granted Special Admission will meet the Academic English Language Requirement if they achieve a result of good or satisfactory in DELNA screening (or an average score of 7 across all bands, and a minimum score of 7 in writing, in DELNA diagnosis if required).
 This result must be achieved within 12 months (three consecutive semesters) of the student's first enrolment. - 28 Where the regulations allow a student to meet the Academic English Language Requirement through DELNA screening and/or diagnosis under Regulation 26 or 27, only the student's first attempt within the nominated 12 month period will be accepted as the definitive result for the purposes of meeting the Academic English Language Requirement. - 29 Where the Academic English Language Requirement is not met by an entry qualification, as outlined in Regulation 24, or through an acceptable result in DELNA screening and/or diagnosis, as outlined in Regulations 24, 25 and 26, the requirement must be met by the student passing an academic English language course, approved by Senate or its representative, within 12 months (three consecutive semesters) of the student's first enrolment.
 A list of approved courses can be found on the University's website. - 30 Summer School is defined as a semester for the purposes of the Academic English Language Requirement. - 31 If a student enrols in an academic English language course prior to completing DELNA screening and/or diagnosis, but subsequently meets the Academic English Language Requirement through DELNA, the deadlines for making changes to their current enrolment as specified in Regulation 48 of the Enrolment and Programme Regulations, Changes to Current Enrolment, of the University Calendar, will still apply.